CascadeBot/CascadeBot-wiki/Selfhosting Guide.md

 We recommend that you use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) as it has a free tier option, which is good for a smaller instance to start out.

 Once you've created an account with MongoDB Atlas and navigated to your "dashboard", click on the **Build a New Cluster** button.
 For this tutorial, I will be using the Google Cloud Platform provider, and the Belgium region.
-Mine looks [like this](images/selfhosting/database1.png).
+Mine looks like this: [[https://github.com/CascadeBot/CascadeBot-wiki/blob/master/images/selfhosting/database1.png|databaseconfigurator]]
  There's no need to change any other settings or options at this point, so just go ahead and click **Create Cluster**.
 New clusters usually take 5-10 minutes to become ready, so don't worry if the process appears to have hanged.

 When the cluster has been created, select the **Security > IP Whitelist** tab and select **Add IP Address**.
 You're going to need the __External IP__ address of the Ubuntu server that you will be running your server on.
 Once you've got this, pop that IP into the "Whitelist Entry" box.
 You can enter a comment such as "Ubuntu Server" into the Comment box.
 Now you can go ahead and click confirm.